s3bc40/s3bc40/README.md

  <h3 align="left">
-   Currently learning the Web3 ecosystem to become a **smart contract engineer**.
+   Currently learning the Web3 ecosystem to become a smart contract engineer.
 Looking for great open source projects to contribute to a fair system and a new economy model.
 I am interested in hiking, sports, gaming and dogs
  </h3>

 **<h3 align="left">🔥 Rapid Fire</h3>**